 Environment Agency’s environmental permitting engagement plan

-See how the Environment Agency proposes to engage with the public and stakeholders on the 3 operational permits EDF SZC Co will apply for in 2020.
+See how the Environment Agency is engaging with the public and stakeholders on the 3 operational permits EDF SZC Co applied for in 2020.

 You will be able to respond to our consultation on the permit applications and the draft permits.